kensanni/Automate-Drupal-deployment/readme.md

 - AWS access and secret key

 ## Getting Started
-Follow the instruction below to setup this infrastructure on your AWS account.
+Follow the instruction below to set up this infrastructure on your AWS account.

 1. Clone the project into your local machine
     ```